voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 Its history goes back to ancient Athens, and inspired America's founding Declaration that "All men are created equal".

-But direct democracy is not always practical: how does everyone stay educated and up-to-date on everything?
+But direct democracy is not practical at scale: how does everyone stay educated and up-to-date on everything?

-Two hundred years ago, it wasn't possible.
-Even today, we live busy lives, and there's just too much to keep up with.
+There's just too much to keep up with.

 And so we elect dedicated political **representatives**.